clipmove/NotBlood/package/common/README.txt

    - Make blood splatter effect be affected by explosive impulses
 * Player Speed
    - Adjusts the player speed in 25% increments
+* Player Oxygen Supply
+   - Adjusts the player oxygen supply in 50% increments
 * Randomizer mode
    - Set the enemy/pickups randomizer mode
    - The randomizer does not support custom modern map enemies